 Or, is this simply Christian hypocrisy?

 Bernard Preston loves to write on these titillating subjects.
 I'm expecting a few outraged contacts.

-Fortunately, it's in the fairly dim past, but I remember early in my practice, some thirty years ago, being vigorously attacked; chiropractic pertained to the anti Christ.
+Fortunately, it's in the fairly dim past, but I remember early in my practice, some thirty years ago, being vigorously attacked; DCs pertained to the anti-Christ.
 And everything of medicine came straight from the bosom of Almighty God.